 The International Student Office runs an orientation program for new international students to help you transition to life at Castleton, in Vermont, and in the United States.
 During this orientation, you will become familiar with the services for international students.
 This orientation program is required for all incoming international students.
-We will be sending you more information about this program in May.
-You should plan to arrive at Castleton on Sunday, August 20, 2017 or Monday, August 21, 2017 for the new student orientation and registration, which starts on Tuesday, August 22, 2017.
+We will be sending you more information about it in the summer.
+You should plan to arrive at Castleton University no later than Monday, August 21, 2017 for the new international student orientation and registration, which starts on Tuesday, August 22, 2017.
 The following information should help with preparations for your travel to and arrival at Castleton.

 Please read carefully the “Instructions to Students” on page 2 of your I-20 form.
 Any violation will have serious consequences.
 An F1 student cannot be admitted to the United States more than 30 days before the program start date listed on your I-20.